ShaunCurtis/Blazr.IRepository/Readme.md

 ## This Implementation

 An alternative to the Repository patttern is CQS.
-It's more verbose, but it implements some good practices that we could build into our implementation.
+It's more verbose, but it implements some good practices that we can use in our implementation.

 ### Requests and Results

 Request objects encapulate what we request and the result objects the data and status information we expect back.
 Thet are defined as records: defined once and then consumed.

-#### Commands
+### Commands

 A *Command* is a request to make a change to the data store: Create/Update/Delete operations.